Volume Weighted Average Price (VWAP) Trading Strategy for Day Traders

 Position sizing around VWAP should account for distance from the line.
 When price is close to VWAP, the risk/reward is favorable because your stop can be tight.
 As price extends further from VWAP, the probability of a mean-reversion move increases, but entering a new momentum position becomes riskier.
 A common approach is to scale position size inversely with distance from VWAP.

 VWAP works best when combined with other levels.
-If a stock gaps up and the PM HOD coincides with a VWAP reclaim, that confluence increases the probability of the trade.
+If a stock gaps up and the premarket high of day coincides with a VWAP reclaim, that confluence increases the probability of the trade.
 Conversely, if a stock is struggling at VWAP and also rejected at a premarket level, the short thesis becomes more compelling.
 VWAP is a tool, not a strategy in isolation.